 - Promote it to existing prospects via email

-However, there are a couple webinar-specific points to bear in mind:
+However, there are some webinar-specific points to bear in mind:

 - Make it interactive: The big differentiator for live webinars is their interactivity.
 It makes them a lot more engaging than non-live content.
 Consider adding interactive elements like live chat and polls.
-Or to really go the extra mile, use a dynamic QR code generator to direct attendees toward a dedicated landing page containing additional content around the points you’re discussing.
+To go the extra mile, use a dynamic QR code generator to direct attendees toward a dedicated landing page containing additional content around the points you’re discussing.

 - Do a run-through: Don’t assume it’ll be alright on the night!
 Practice before the event, asking someone to join as a guest, so you can figure out the technical elements of your podcast platform and choose a suitable backdrop.

-From your homepage to your key category or service pages, every landing page on your site should be designed to drive a specific action from your audience.
+Every landing page on your site should drive a specific action from your audience, from your homepage to your key category or service pages.
 Hiring a freelance designer will help you ensure that every page looks perfect and contributes to a great customer experience.

-So how does this look in practice?
+So what does this look like in practice?
 Essentially, it’s about two things: